Appeal Against a Visa Cancellation or Citizenship Cancellation

 What You Need To Know About Visa Cancellations or Citizenship Cancellations

-Your Australian visa (or Australian citizenship) can only be cancelled by the Minister for Immigration or a Delegate of the Minister.
-It cannot be cancelled by your spouse, nominator, employer, or your university.
+Your Australian visa (or citizenship) can only be cancelled by the Minister for Immigration or a Minister's delegate.
+It cannot be cancelled by your spouse, nominator, employer, or university.

 Your visa may be cancelled if the Department receives adverse information concerning your visa and where it is satisfied that such adverse information is correct.
 Likewise, in other circumstances, your visa may be cancelled under provisions that make it mandatory for the Department/Minister to cancel your visa, for example, where you fail to pass the ‘character test’ [s501(3A)].
 Such visa cancellation is often known as s501 visa cancellation or visa cancellation on character grounds.